 Michigan Legal Milestones

 The Michigan Legal Milestones program recognizes significant legal cases and personalities in Michigan's history and uses bronze plaques, placed at featured sites, to relate the historical significance.
 A new milestone is dedicated each year.
 The Legal Milestone plaques are on display across the state.
 Submit a nomination for a potential Michigan Legal Milestone.

-The 39th Legal Milestone
+The 43rd Legal Milestone